julienma/workspace-wizard/README.md

-# iTermocil-launcher
+# Workspace Wizard

+*See the blog post [Enough Friction to Kill Your Momentum](http://tilyoumake.it/things/momentum).*

+---

+This launcher turns [iTermocil](https://github.com/TomAnthony/itermocil) scripts into clickable shortcuts.
+This means you can run these scripts *without even being* in your terminal.
+The whole point for iTermocil being to open that terminal for me.

+That's an Automator app, which just takes a `*.itermocil` file as an argument, optionally creates a new OS X Space, and opens the terminal commands thanks to iTermocil.

-> [iTermocil](https://github.com/TomAnthony/itermocil) allows you to setup pre-configured layouts of windows and panes in iTerm2, having each open in a specified directory and execute specified commands.
+> iTermocil allows you to setup pre-configured layouts of windows and panes in iTerm2, having each open in a specified directory and execute specified commands.
 You do this by writing YAML files.

-This launcher allows you to run those scripts *without even being* in your terminal.
-The whole point for iTermocil being to open that terminal for me.

-That's an Automator app, which just take a `*.itermocil` file as an argument, create a new OS X Space, and open the terminal commands thanks to iTermocil.

 ![itermocil-launcher](itermocil-launcher.gif)